tamnguyen135/Sentiment-Analysis-on-Tweets/README.md

 # Sentiment-Analysis-on-Tweets

-Based on [the following Coursera project](https://www.coursera.org/projects/sentiment-analysis-bert), with the following *unfinished* modifications:
+Based on [the following project](https://www.coursera.org/projects/sentiment-analysis-bert), with the following modifications:

 - [ ] Collecting more Tweets
 - [x] Oversampling underrepresented classes